kuhchung/kuhchung.github.io/pages/armory/index.md

 Total: Potential +16, Stamina +10, Attack +16

 For those non Sharpness +1 weapons (Flame Tempest, Reaver "Calamity").
 If you want lower defense but one extra slot, use the HR cap and the HR arms.
-Otherwise, the LR arms are nice and cheap (no Wyvern Stones required.)
+Otherwise, the LR arms are nice and cheap - no Wyvern Stones required.

 This is pretty niche, but is extremely flexible with all those slots and talisman unused.